RasikKane/Dijkistra_Spanning/README.md

 ## Dijkstra's Algorithm
 **Find the shortest paths between 2 individual nodes in a graph**
-* Traversal from Node A to Node B is expressed through Minimum Distance Tree.
+* Traversal from Node A to Node B is expressed using a Minimum Distance Tree.
 <html>
 <body>
 <div float="left">